mdhugge/stock-analysis/README.md

 ## Results
 Comparing the 12 green energy stocks that Steve wants to look at, it is evident that in 2017 all stocks performed well except for TERP however in 2018 the only stocks that performed well were ENPH and RUN.
 Based on these results the stock that Steve's parents are interested in, DQ, performed well in 2017 as the price increased 199.4%.
 However, in 2018 DQ did not perfrom well as the stock price dropped 62.6%.

-The original code that I created for Steve to analyze the 12 energy stocks took 0.773 seconds and 0.843 seconds to execute for the years 2017 and 2018, respectively.
+The original code that I created for Steve to analyze the 12 energy stocks took 0.773 seconds and 0.843 seconds to run for the years 2017 and 2018, respectively.

 ![VBA_Challenge_2017_Original](https://github.com/mdhugge/stock-analysis/blob/main/Resources/VBA_Challenge_2017_Original.png)